PengInGitHub/MasterThesis/README.md

 My Master Thesis:

-1. introduces an improved version of a **custom Ensemble Learning model** that blends tree-ensemble model with linear model, in order to improve model's predictive power in **imbalanced data**.
+1. introduces an improved version of a **custom Ensemble Learning model**.
+This model improve XGBoost's predictive power in the situation of **imbalanced data**, by stacking and blending XGB's results with linear models' results on the hard-to-classify data points  .

 2. investigates and compares the state-of-the-arts credit scoring classifiers or algorithms implemented in industry, especially those in China where the Internet financing industry is booming.